Nicnl/homebridge-minimal-http-blinds/README.md

 ### What is it?

 **homebridge-minimal-http-blinds** is a minimalistic HTTP blinds or roller shutters management plugin for homebridge.

-The important thing is that **that supports percentages**.
+The features:
+- You can control your own blinds/roller shutters apparatus with three minimalistic HTTP requests.
+- The control is not a simple binary open/close: **it support percentages**.
+You can open your blinds at 50% or 65% for instance.
+- Your blinds can still be manually operated.
+As long at the `get_current_position_url` returns the right value, this plugin will update iOS Home app in real time.

 ### Who is it for?

-Anyone who, just like me, don't know anything about homebridge but still want a straightforward way to communicate with your own home-made Raspberry Pi blinds/roller shutters controller.
+Anyone who, just like me, don't know much about homebridge but still want a straightforward way to communicate with your own home-made Raspberry Pi blinds/roller shutters controller.

 ### How to use it